 FBR Records 30% Tax Collection Growth by Mid-February 2024

-Pakistan’s Federal Board of Revenue (FBR) achieved a significant milestone in tax collection, registering a 30% increase to Rs.
-5.150 trillion from July 2023 to mid-February 2024, a substantial rise from the Rs.
-3.973 trillion collected during the same timeframe in the previous fiscal year.
-This achievement, as reported by the Finance Ministry, is a testament to the country’s strengthening economic landscape and the effectiveness of its fiscal strategies.
+Pakistan’s Federal Board of Revenue (FBR) marked a significant milestone in its revenue performance, recording a 30% increase in tax collection, reaching Rs.
+5.150 trillion from July 2023 to mid-February 2024.
+This marks a substantial rise compared to Rs.
+3.973 trillion collected during the same period in the previous fiscal year.
+According to the Ministry of Finance, this achievement reflects the strengthening of the country’s economic base and the success of its fiscal consolidation strategies.